AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 ### Change company settings

-Update the [Advanced Settings](account-company-create.md#advanced-settings) configuration to apply the same settings to multiple companies selected on the Company Grid.
+Update the [Advanced Settings](account-company-create.md#advanced-settings) configuration to apply the same settings to multiple companies selected on the *Companies grid*.

 1. From the **[!UICONTROL Actions]** control, select **[!UICONTROL Change company settings]**.